The Comprehensive Guide to Growth Marketing

 Growth marketing is the strategies, tactics, and processes explicitly used to grow a business.

-That might mean acquiring more customers, driving revenue, or rapidly scaling up product usage and reach.
+That might mean acquiring more customers, driving revenue, or rapidly scaling up usage and reach.
 It zeroes in on acquisitions and expansions and is highly metrics and data-oriented—so businesses can track growth metrics and optimize based on what works.

 Growth marketing's main focuses are: